BenTheElder/site/content/posts/brewing-with-kubernetes.md

 2) `kube-proxy` was deployed with a DaemonSet pointing to an amd64 specific image, and couldn't run on the Raspberry Pi.

-I solved this by editing the existing DaemonSet to have a `nodeSelector` for `beta.kubernetes.io/arch: amd64` and creating a copy with `arm` subsituted for `amd64` throughout the DaemonSet based on [this gist](https://gist.github.com/squidpickles/dda268d9a444c600418da5e1641239af).
+I solved this by editing the existing DaemonSet to have a `nodeSelector` for `beta.kubernetes.io/arch: amd64` and creating a copy with `arm` substituted for `amd64` throughout the DaemonSet based on [this gist](https://gist.github.com/squidpickles/dda268d9a444c600418da5e1641239af).

 These two rough spots are definitely not ideal, but also weren't particularly difficult to work around.
 Hopefully [we'll fix #2 in particular](https://github.com/kubernetes/kubeadm/issues/51) by publishing all of the core components with multi-architecture images.